 Only websites with control over their DNS and the technical know-how to implement the changes are eligible.
 Plus they need the willingness and expertise required to accept payments in BitCoin, and convert those funds back into traditional currencies.
 The technical requirements laid out above means a huge number of websites won’t have the ability to collect their hard-earned visitor contributions made through Brave.

 There is currently no page on the Brave website for publishers to sign up to receive their payments from Brave Software.
-Under the current model, Brave Software will contact publishers once they have $10+ USD worth in BitCoins pending payment.
+Under the current model, Brave Software will contact publishers once they have more than $10 USD worth in BitCoins pending payment.
 I’ve contacted Brave Software and have been told I’ll be among the first publishers they’ll sign up once they start accepting publisher sign up.
 In other words, Brave is already collecting funds from their users but don’t have the system to pay publishers in place yet.

 Big publishers really aren’t happy about Brave.
 The Newspaper Association of America (NAA) sent Brave Software a cease and desist letter already before Brave had released their first beta, according to The Drum.
 They weren’t angered by Brave’s cumbersome payment model and inconvenient choice in payout currency, but rather the fact that Brave is collecting money on their behalf from customers without making agreements and signing deals with them first.

 Brave’s business model isn’t new nor particular innovative.
 As far as I know, they’re the first attempt at integrating a website ledger natively into a web browser.
 However, they’re not the first to collect money on behalf of publishers only to be met with opposition when they turn around and want to give that money to the publishers they’ve been earmarked for.